rvillordo/osxstep/README.md

 # osxstep - 0.3

- source for osxstep library
+ source for osxstep library, work in progress...
-	-snp
+	-snape

 ## Overview

  OSXStep is a small toolkit for OSX. it allows you to create cocoa visual interfaces in C without the need of using Carbon.
 It was based on libxstep

- its in a very alpha stage, full of bugs and very bad designed. any help is welcome.
+ The status of this code is 'work in progress'.
+I had created this library for personal usage, and the code won't be going to be updated that often.

 ## References